MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

     pip install -r requirements.txt
     ```

-1. Open the command palette, and then search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
+1. Open the **Command Palette**, and then search for and select **Dev Containers: Open Folder in Container** to open the project in a dev container.
 Wait until the dev container opens before continuing.

 1. Sign in to Azure by using the Azure Developer CLI: